 If you follow a vegan diet especially low sugars and fat helps you lose weight and you can lose weight naturally because it increases the consumption of fiber, vitamins, and minerals.

 Plant people suffer from vitamin B12 deficiency, an important component of brain function, body cells and many other vital functions of human health.

 Lacks of essential amino acids are essential elements for building muscle mass and bone health.

 Studies have shown that creatine helps store energy in cells and that vegetarians suffer from lack of this element does not protect the body from aging.

 Ducoshexanoxic acid deficiency is the most active form of omega-3 fatty acids which are found mainly in fatty acids.

 No studies confirm healthy vegan diet:

 Studies have shown a difference in the health of plant diets.

 Lack of animal protein:

-Animal food is rich in protein and incorporates into the diet.
-The body supplies animal protein and a vegan diet that lacks animal protein.
+Animal food is rich in protein and when incorporated into the diet, the body supplies animal protein and a vegan diet that lacks animal protein.